What is Ransomware?

 How does crypto ransomware work?

 A ransomware attack begins with an initial breach, often enabled by social engineering, a phishing email, malicious email attachment or vulnerabilities in the network perimeter.
-The malware will start to move through your network and attempt to maximize damage from its landing point.
+Crypto ransomware will start to move through your network and attempt to maximize damage from its landing point.
+CryptoLocker was one of the earliest and most well-known examples of this type of ransomware.
 Typically, bad actors seek to seize control of a domain controller, compromise credentials and locate and encrypt any data backups in place to prevent operators from restoring infected and frozen services.

 How do you find out what ransomware you have?